pasosa-s/architecture_styles/README.md

 Model performed with __fastai__ library (v1).

-Model trained using custom dataset created from collecting google images.
+Model trained using custom dataset created collecting images from Google.
 The dataset contains 200 pictures for each of the 3 architecture styles:
 - Baroque
 - Gothic
 - Renaissance